OsoSuerte/Selenium-Python-QA/README.md

   </a>
 </p>

-“Selenium_Expedia” Is designed to show basic web test automation .
+“Selenium_Example” Is designed to show web test automation.

 Rest of readme coming soon!!!